Shadowbane: Gameplay

 Though there were no quests in the game, Shadowbane featured PvP, Nation, and Siege Warfare systems, which offered players a wide range of in-game opportunities.
 There were twelve races available in the game.
 There were four basic classes; Fighter, Healer, Mage and Rogue.
 Not all races could use every class.
 At 10th level, each character had to choose to promote to a specific profession, such as a Ranger or Assassin.
 Two classes, Fury and Huntress, were for female characters only whilst the Warlock was for male characters only.
 Which professions were available was dependent on the race, gender and base class of the character.
 In addition, each character could take up to four disciplines, from a list of over thirty, though as with Professions, access was limited by race, class and current profession.
 The level hard cap was level 75, and until level 70 the fourth discipline slot was locked.

 After shifting to free to play system, Ubisoft used an ad-based revenue generation system consisting of short ad videos at game start, game close and character death.
 Ads played on character death were limited to no more than one instance in ten minutes.

 Closure

-On April 17, 2009, it was announced that Shadowbane would shut down its servers on May 1, 2009.
-Shadowbane fans petitioned against the announced shutdown, and obtained a reprieve when, on April 29, 2009, the planned shutdown was postponed to July 1, 2009.
-There was no further postponement.
+Shadowbane was shut down on July 1, 2009.

-On April 13, 2012, Chinese gaming company Changyou announced it had acquired the intellectual property rights and source code to Shadowbane with the intent of developing a new version of the game, which would be titled World of Shadowbane.
+In April 2012, Chinese gaming company Changyou acquired the intellectual property rights and source code to Shadowbane with the intent of developing a new version of the game, which was titled World of Shadowbane.

-Announcement of re-opening
+Revival and second closure

-Around April 20, 2020 Changyou announced that Shadowbane is going to re-launch.
-Currently the game is in server testing phase, first two-week test server opening on April 29, 2020 and second month-long test server opening on May 20, 2020.
+Around April 2020 Changyou announced that Shadowbane was going to re-launch. first two-week test server opening on April 29 and second month-long test server opening on May 20.
+Then in 2024 Changyou announced that the services will close and Shadowbane would cease operations on May 28 2024.